Historic California Old Vine Pinot Noir Vineyards Pulled Out or Planted Shortly After 1980 or Lacking Verifiable Planting Information

 out the acreage, scion material, or the current status of the vineyard.

-Valley is Demeter-certified Biodynamic property was donated to the Yggdrasil Land Foundation in
+Valley is Demeter-certified Biodynamic property that was donated to the Yggdrasil Land Foundation in

 2000 and leased to Filigreen Farm, LLC, a partnership between Lisa Bauer and vintner Alex Crangle.